zevbaker/Byte-me/For-Loop/Readme.md

 1 2 145

 49. Write a c program to find out the sum of an A.P. series.
-Go to the editor Test Data :
+Test Data :
 Input the starting number of the A.P. series: 1
 Input the number of items for the A.P. series: 10